Eliminate Gum Disease with Scaling and Root Planing Treatment

 We advise that patients brush twice a day and floss regularly.
 Twice-a-year dental cleanings are another way to prevent the onset or return of gum disease.
 If you have certain risk factors for gum disease, such as advanced age, tobacco use, genetics, or poor nutrition, you may need to attend more frequent dental visits.
 Following these tips can help keep your gums healthy:

 Periodontitis is one of the most common dental problems in the United States.
-Centers for Disease Control and Prevention (CDC) studies have found that nearly half of American adults have some form of gum disease.
+Studies conducted by the Centers for Disease Control and Prevention (CDC) have found that nearly half of American adults have some form of gum disease.
 If you are experiencing symptoms of gum disease or have not had a dental cleaning in six months, contact our office online or call (321) 265-4426 to schedule your next visit.